The Max Trainer M8 is the brand new top of the line model in the popular series, replacing the former M7 model.

 With each new model Bowflex is really improving on the previous incarnations of the Max Trainers.

 The M8 is no exception.
 It's an upgrade of an already advanced model called the M7, which came out just a few years ago.

-But now this one sits at the top, with more features, more capabilities and advanced technology built in.
+But now this one sits near the top, with more features, more capabilities and advanced technology built in that previous models.

 For those who are not familiar with the Max Trainers, they are called hybrid machines, in this case an elliptical and a stepper in one.
 They offer a way for you to get in shape with minimal impact and less time than you would need on a traditional machine to achieve the same results.

 They are quite popular for this reason as well as the fact that they are so compact, taking up about half the room as a traditional elliptical or treadmill.

 Getting back to the Max Trainer M8, it is a nice step up from the M6 and a huge step up from the base M3 model.